BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 ## Acceptance Criteria

-The project can be deemed successful if
+The project is deemed successful if

-* it provides a successful study on how to detect security threats and learn how quickly these vulnerabilities are resolved.
+* it provides a successful study on how quickly security vulnerabilities are resolved in official docker images.
-* a machine learning model is trained to provide recommendations
+* a corpus of fixes associated with identified security threats which can be used for automatic remediation

+Stretch goals:
-A stretch goal will be to automate the process of fixing the vulnerabilities and creating a PR for the fix.
+* Automate the process of fixing the vulnerabilities and creating a PR for the fix
+* A machine learning model to provide recommendations to the developer about the fix

 ## Release Planning: